Red (Taylor Swift album): Touring

-Swift announced the album's accompanying world tour, the Red Tour, shortly after the album's release.
-On October 26, 2012, she announced the first 58 dates for the North American leg, beginning in Omaha, Nebraska, visiting Canada and the United States throughout the spring and summer of 2013, and concluding in Nashville, Tennessee, in September.
-To support a high demand, Swift held the concerts mostly in sports arenas and stadiums.
-After the North American leg, the Red Tour visited Australasia, the United Kingdom, and Asia.
+Swift announced the first North American leg of the Red Tour on October 26, 2012.
+Its first 58 dates began in Omaha, Nebraska, visited Canada and the United States throughout the spring and summer of 2013, and concluded in September in Nashville, Tennessee.
+To support a high demand, Swift held the concerts in sports arenas and stadiums.
+After the North American leg, the Red Tour visited Australasia, the United Kingdom, Germany, and Asia.

-The Red Tour was a box office success.
-The four shows at Staples Center in Los Angeles extended Swift's total of sold-out shows to 11, making her the solo artist with the most sold-out shows at Staples Center.
+The Red Tour broke several revenue records.
+The four shows at Staples Center in Los Angeles extended Swift's total of sold-out shows to 11, making her the solo artist with the most sold-out shows at the venue.
 She was the first female artist to sell out the Sydney Football Stadium since its opening in 1988.
 Tickets for the Shanghai show sold out within 60 seconds, setting the Chinese record for the fastest sellout.
-When it ended in June 2014, the tour had grossed $150.2 million and became the highest-grossing tour by a country artist of all time.
+When it ended in June 2014, the Red Tour had grossed $150.2 million and became the highest-grossing tour by a country artist of all time.